Arnab-Saha-Anik/Freelance-Forge/README.md

 # Freelance-Forge

 Steps:
+1. npm install to install all the dependencies
-1. cd backend
+2. cd backend
-2. make a .env file and put these
+3. make a .env file and put these

 PORT=5000